100 Notable alumni of

 -

 Ry Russo-Young is an American filmmaker and producer, originally from New York City.
-Her early independent work has been associated with the mumblecore genre, though she has gone on to direct the wide release features Before I Fall (2017) and The Sun Is Also a Star (2019) as well as the HBO documentary Nuclear Family and other film and television projects.
+Her early independent work has been associated with the mumblecore genre, though she has gone on to direct wide-release feature films Before I Fall and The Sun Is Also a Star (2019) as well as high profile documentary projects Nuclear Family (2021), Call Her Alex (2025), and episodic television (And Just Like That..., Shrinking).

 -